 Just as with moms, there’s no one type of dad.
 There’s the outdoorsy dad, the techie dad, the designy dad, the healthy dad, the young dad, the (ahem) seasoned dad — the list goes on.
 So we racked our brains to come up with the best gifts for the many, many different kinds of dads who could be on your list.
-And if you’re still looking for inspiration, the Father’s Day gifts we found on Amazon just a few months back would be a smart place to head to, too.
+And if you’re still looking for inspiration, the gift guide we did for boyfriends would be a smart place to head, too.

 For the dad who needs a house robe